Fact Sheet 10:

 - There is a situation of harassment, abuse or life endangerment

-To get a new Social Security number, you must visit your local Social Security field office and provide the required documentation.
+To get a new Social Security number, you must visit an SSA office.

 Erroneous death entries can lead to benefit termination and closing or freezing of bank accounts, causing financial hardship.
 They also result in the publication of living individuals' personal identifying information in the DMF.
 While those who are declared dead generally lose their ability to apply for credit, they may be at risk for other types of identity theft now that their personally-identifying information has been made public.